fairdataihub/codefair-USRSE-2025/README.md

 ## Meeting material

 Talk:
-- [USRSE25-Talk-Codefair.pdf](USRSE25-Talk-Codefair.pdf): slides of our talk, also available on Zenodo at [ADD]
+- [USRSE25-Talk-Codefair.pdf](USRSE25-Talk-Codefair.pdf): slides of our talk, also available on Zenodo at https://doi.org/10.5281/zenodo.17268745
 - [USRSE25-Abtract-Codefair.pdf](USRSE25-Abtract-Codefair.pdf): Long abstract submitted for for our talk.